leaflabs/leaflabs-docs/README-maintainers.txt

 - Run "$ make mrproper" from the libmaple directory, and "$ make clean" from this directory, in order to wipe out existing old docs.

+- Run "$ make doxygen" from the libmaple directory, and copy its doxygen/xml directory to doxygen/xml in this directory, and commit it in the vA.B.C-maintenance branch.

+  (This makes later maintenance commits easier, and keeps a single

 - Finally, you can actually build the docs.
 (See README-building.txt for instructions if you've never done this before.)